 Alternatively, you can use markdown syntax to start a list.
 Just begin the line with a hyphen (-) followed by a space, and start typing your first list item.
 The paragraph will automatically turn into a bullet list item.

-To exit the list, you can choose a different paragraph style from the Format menu (eg Body), or you can go to a new line, and press backspace to delete the bullet.
+To exit the list, you can choose a different paragraph style from the Format menu (eg Body) or keyboard bar, or you can go to a new line, and press backspace to delete the bullet.